 - If you’re a Chatty Cathy with a passion to share, start a podcast.

 - Prone to off-the-cuff brilliance?
-Use lives and pre-recorded videos.
+Use lives and upload them to Youtube.

-There are a lot of opportunities for building great content for your brand, you just have to find the right one for you.
+There are a lot of opportunities for building great content for your brand, you just have to find the right one (or several) for you.

 This is the fun part.
 Your brand belongs to you, the message that you share with the world is entirely under your control.
 Once you know the platform for your pillar content creation, you just need to keep finding a way to share your message through that medium.

 Now, this is the basis of content marketing, and it doesn’t encompass all of the Taproot Strategy, but it’s a good place to start.

-Once you’re sure of the main outlet for your regular content, you’ll be able to build your entire marketing calendar and all of your additional content around the central topic.
+Once you’re sure of the main outlet for your regular pillar content, you’ll be able to build your entire marketing calendar and all of your additional content around the central topic.

-For example, our main form of content are blog posts.
-When we build our calendar, we schedule the blog posts first.
+For example, the pillar content we create is both blog and videos posts.
+When we build our marketing calendar, we schedule the alternating blog and video posts first.
 Then we schedule our email initiative and the social posts that will tie back into the article.
 All of the topics are interconnected in a way that allows us to have more marketing initiatives within the scope of our strategy.